 I think this lesson from Jonah was intended as a message to the Israelites.
 The Northern Kingdom was over 100 years into it’s flirtation with idolatry and Jonah was a prophet from the land of Zebulon who was known to the King (2 Kings 14:25).
-Later, the southern Kingdom would fall into idolatry as well and over a 23 year period God would offer them a deal even better than the one Jonah carried to Nineveh (Jeremiah 25:3-6 tells us that God promised not to harm them if they would just turn from their idolatrous practices.
+Later, the southern Kingdom would fall into idolatry as well and over a 23 year period God would offer them a deal even better than the one Jonah carried to Nineveh.
+Jeremiah 25:3-6 tells us that God promised not to harm them if they would just turn from their idolatrous practices.

 In an effort to turn his people back to Him, God was using Nineveh to give them a demonstration of His Promise to them in 2 Chronicles 7:14; “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land.”

 The Ninevites were not God’s people and they weren’t called by His name, but when they humbled themselves and turned from their wicked ways the scheduled judgment was postponed.
-Tragically, the Israelites of both kingdoms, who were God’s people, missed the lesson of Jonah, ignored His promise, and suffered the consequences.
-Their lesson was wasted.
+Tragically, the Israelites of both kingdoms, who were God’s people, missed this lesson from Jonah, ignored His promise, and suffered the consequences.
+The lesson was wasted.

 700 years later Jesus said He would prove Himself to Israel’s leaders using Jonah’s experience in the belly of the fish as a sign.
 It would be another lesson from Jonah.